buhrmi/buhrmi/README.md

 I'm a web developer from Germany, living in Da Nang, Vietnam.
 It's awesome here and you should come.

-These days I spend my free time developing the technical foundation for the [Shitcoin Society](https://www.shitcoinsociety.com), an open-source trading platform.
+These days I spend my free time developing the technical foundation for the [Shitcoin Society](https://www.shitcoinsociety.com), an open-source trading platform and crypto-launchpad.

 All libraries and frameworks that the Shitcoin Society has developed are being made available open source: